AztecProtocol/aztec-packages/yellow-paper/docs/contract-deployment/instances.md

 ## Requirements

 - Users must be able to precompute the address of a given contract instance.
 This allows users to precompute their account contract addresses and receive funds before interacting with the chain, and also allows counterfactual deployments.
-- An address must be linked to its deployer address.
+- An address must be linkable to its deployer address.
 This allows simple diversified and stealth account contracts.
 Related, a precomputed deployment may or may not be restricted to be executed by a given address.
 - A user calling into an address must be able to prove that it has not been deployed.
 This allows the executor to prove that a given call in a transaction is unsatisfiable and revert accordingly.
 - A user should be able to privately call into a contract without publicly deploying it.
 This allows private applications to deploy contracts without leaking information about their usage.